mdnorman/node-ts-webpack-sls-sapling/README.md

 npm run server:development
 ```

-The server runs at [http://localhost:5000/]
+The server runs at [http://localhost:5000/].

+The port can be changed by setting the environment variable `WEBPACK_SERVER_PORT` to an open port.

 ### Prettier